-[10-4]A Geographic Information Visualization System which is Capable of Ensuring the Localization of Private Geographic Information
+[10-4] A Visualization System that Ensures the Localization of Private Geographic Information

 Speaker(s): Zhonghua Lv, Yufan Guo

 Time: 11:25am -11:50am, October 27th, U.S. Eastern Standard Time

 Abstract: Common geographic information visualization systems are based on online map tools to render geographic information, like Google Map.
 However, in an intranet environment where Internet access is not possible, online map tools will not be available.
 Therefore, this paper designs a geographic information visualization system based on C/S architecture that can ensure the localization of private geographic information.
 The system can support Windows, Linux, and MacOS platforms.
 The system can ensure the confidentiality of private geographic information and realize the visualization of private geographic information.
 The main functions of the system include user login, private map and cad drawing file loading, drawing geotags, and maintenance of users, geotag data, and building tag data.
 The test results show that the system has the localization and visualization of private geographic information, and the operation is stable and reliable.